 Statistics vary on the number of people who are actively looking for a different job, but just about everyone would be open to your message.
 According to LinkedIn, 90% of professionals are interested in hearing about new job opportunities.
 Additionally, when you provide employees and your referral sources with a way to share your message through online content, you equip them to be advocates for your company to their own network of peers.

 3. You Get Better Fit Hires and Retention

-Better fit hires come from the ability to reach into a deeper pool, but also from your ability to develop a relationship with candidates.
-When people learn about your company through online interactions, they have more information on which to make a decision on whether you’re a good fit for them.
+When you reach into a deeper pool and give those people a chance to engage with you online, you’re going to end up with better fit hires.
+When people learn about your company through digital interactions, they have more information on which to decide whether you’re a good fit for them or not.
 Better fit hires translate into better employee retention, too.
-If you’ve been transparent with the information you’re providing – sharing real stories and showing what it’s really like to work at your company – candidates feel more like they’re joining you and align their purpose with yours.
+If you’ve been transparent with the information you’re providing – sharing real stories and showing what it’s like to work at your company – candidates feel more like they’re joining you and they can align their purpose with yours.

 4. Proactive Creates Competitive Advantage

 These days, you have to market to top talent just as you do to prospective customers.
 Speaking in platitudes and generalities doesn’t make you memorable or have any significant impact on a person’s decision-making process.
 Developing a proactive process that includes digital touchpoints that tell stories of your company and jobs, through the eyes of your employees differentiates you from other companies vying for the same talent.
 You become memorable, and your message resonates with right fit candidates.